Nationwide’s annual survey of business owners found that 13 percent said they experienced a cyberattack.

 - Create a mobile device action plan: 64 percent versus 26 percent

-For more information, take Nationwide’s cyber insurance quiz and review the cyber product pages for both Standard Commercial and Excess & Surplus/Specialty.
+For more information, take Nationwide’s cyber insurance quiz and review the cyber product page for Standard Commercial.
 You can also access more tips and resources during National Cyber Security Awareness Month.

 Nationwide commissioned a 20-minute, online survey among a sample of 1,069 U.S. small business owners.
 Small business owners are defined as having between 1-299 employees, 18 years or older, and self-reported being a sole or partial owner of their business.
 The margin of error for this sample is +/-3% at the 95% confidence level.
 Conducted by Edelman Intelligence, a full-service consumer research firm, the survey was fielded between May 16-24, 2017.
 As a member of CASRO in good standing, Edelman Intelligence conducts all research in accordance with Market Research Standards and Guidelines.